atiw003/hg2github/README.md

   need to manually fork repositories over from the user to the organization after their creation.
 Subsequent to that the `syncit.py` script should push to the correct location.
+* hg-git, and git specifically, don't really like repositories with no commits.
+Attempting to sync from such repositories may fail.
+But then, it's really kinda of a useless thing to do, anyway.
+* git allows fewer chars in tags than hg, so if there are tags with spaces in your mercurial repository, they won't be properly sync'd.
+You'll get error messages like:
+  error: refusing to create funny ref 'refs/tags/last change before major code purge/reorg' remotely